ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This document specifies a RESTful admin interface at the Group Manager, intended for an Administrator as a separate entity external to the Group Manager and its application.
 The interface allows the Administrator to create and delete OSCORE groups, as well as to specify and update their configuration.

-Interaction examples are provided in Link Format {{RFC6690}} and in CBOR {{RFC8949}}.
-The examples in CBOR are expressed in CBOR diagnostic notation.

-Throughout this document, examples for CBOR data items are expressed in CBOR extended diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Appendix G of RFC8610}} ("diagnostic notation").
+Interaction examples are provided in the CoRE Link Format {{RFC6690}} and in CBOR {{RFC8949}}.
+The examples in CBOR are expressed in CBOR extended diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Appendix G of RFC8610}} ("diagnostic notation").
 Diagnostic notation comments are often used to provide a textual representation of the numeric parameter names and values.

 In the CBOR diagnostic notation used in this document, constructs of the form e'SOME_NAME' are replaced by the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
 For example, {e'group_name': "gp1", e'gp_enc_alg': 10} stands for {-13: "gp1", -4: 10}.

 Note to RFC Editor: Please delete the paragraph immediately preceding this note.
 Also, in the CBOR diagnostic notation used in this document, please replace the constructs of the form e'SOME_NAME' with the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
 Finally, please delete this note.

 The ACE framework is used to ensure authentication and authorization of the Administrator (client) at the Group Manager (resource server).
-In order to achieve communication security, proof-of-possession, and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}}{{RFC9203}}.
+In order to achieve communication security, proof of possession, and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}}{{RFC9203}}.
 These include also possible forthcoming transport profiles that comply with the requirements in {{Section C of RFC9200}}.

 ## Terminology ## {#terminology}